intel/llvm/xptifw/doc/XPTI_Framework.md

 traces of compute elements in an application, the APIs address this scope for now.
-Currently, they allow developers to capture relationship information as nodes and edges in a graph, where the nodes represent a compute element or an action with a latency associated with it.
-The edges represent the dependencies between the compute elements which be events or memory objects.
-In addition to such relationship events, the API allows to you trace arbitrary regions of code similar to conventional tracing.
+Currently, they allow developers to capture relationship information as nodes and edges in a graph, where the nodes represent a compute element or an action with a latency associated with it and the edges represent the dependencies between the compute elements which may be events or memory objects.
+In addition to such relationship events, the API allows to you trace arbitrary regions of code similar to conventional tracing methods.

 For each interesting trace point in an application, a notification can be sent out by the framework.
 However, if there are no subscribers to consume this